acidtobi/OLTP-to-OLAP-database-sync-demo/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-This is a simple combination of an OLTP database holding transactions data and an OLAP database this transactions data is synchronized into and a balance table derived form this transactions data is updated on every sychronization cycle.
+This is a simple combination of an OLTP database holding transactions data and an OLAP database for analytical processing of the transaction data.
+The transactions data is synchronized from the OLTP to the OLAP database and a balance table derived from the transaction data is generated.
+The balance data is updated on every sychronization cycle.

 It consists for 4 separate Docker containers:
 * the OLTP database (MySQL)